cars10/elasticvue/README.md

 ## Troubleshooting

+Before opening an issue please try to reset elasticvue to its default settings:

+1. Open the settings
+2. Download a backup of your current elasticvue data
-Before opening an issue please try to reset elasticvue to its default settings.
-To do so, click `Disconnect and reset` in the footer.
-This will reset all your saved filters and you have to reconnect to your cluster.
+3. Click `Disconnect and reset`

+This will reset all your saved filters, and you have to reconnect to your cluster.
 Feel free to open an [issue](https://github.com/cars10/elasticvue/issues/new/choose) if your problem persists.

 ## Comparing with other frontends

 See the Wiki.
 [Comparing to other frontends](https://github.com/cars10/elasticvue/wiki/Comparing-to-other-frontends)

 ## Development

+*Please make sure to use node `14.x`*

 Setup and running